 “Is it safe?”

 You may remember this question from the movie “Marathon Man.”
-The bad guy (evil Nazi dentist) keeps drilling this question into the innocent good guy as he drills the poor fellow’s teeth trying to inflict maximum pain.
+The bad guy (evil Nazi dentist) keeps drilling this question into the innocent good guy as he drills the poor fellow’s teeth trying to inflict maximum pain and get the answer he’s looking for.

 If you elect to take a pension once you retire, the safety of those payments will depend on the financial health of the company you retire from.
 And your firm must remain financially strong for the duration of those payments.
 In other words, your firm might be solid now, but if your company gets into trouble 10 years after you retire, your pension may be jeopardized.

-Before you enroll in dental school, I do need to tell you that your pension may be “secured” by the Pension Benefit Guarantee Corporation (a government agency).
-The PBGC currently “guarantees” your pension up to $4,500 in monthly benefits.
-So if your pension is $4,500 (or less) a month, you might consider your income safe.
+Before you enroll in dental school, keep in mind that your pension may be “secured” by the Pension Benefit Guarantee Corporation (a government agency).
+The PBGC currently “guarantees” your pension up to $4,943.18 in monthly benefits.
+So if your pension is that amount or less you might consider your income safe assuming your pension is covered by this plan.

 Here’s my only problem.
 Even if your pension is less than the maximum benefit, good Wealth Pilgrims don’t set out on a journey with a leaky boat.
 And the PBGC is taking on water.